nitefood/asn/README.md

 ## Description

-ASN / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation lookup tool.
+ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation lookup tool.

 This script serves the purpose of having a quick OSINT command line tool at disposal when investigating network data, which can come in handy in incident response scenarios as well.

+Features:

-- It will perform an AS path trace (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as organization/network name, geographic location, etc.
+- It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
+- It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.
+- It will perform **RPKI validity** lookups for every possible IP.
+Data is validated against [RIPE RPKI Validator](https://rpki-validator.ripe.net/).
+For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
+In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).
+  - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
+  - *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*

-- It will also perform IP reputation lookups (especially useful when investigating foreign IPs from log files).
+- It will also perform **IP reputation** lookups (especially useful when investigating foreign IPs from log files).

-- It is also possible to search by _organization name_ in order to retrieve a list of IPv4/6 network ranges related to a given company.
+- It is also possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.

 Screenshots for every lookup option are below.